avive/wasm_on_the_blockchain/README.md

 ![](media/logo.png)
-# Wasm on the Blockchain - Berlin 2019

 ## GOALS
 >Explore the key topics involved in building a modern blockchain smart contracts execution environment and draft the requirements for a wasm-based compiler and runtime.